chyroshan066/docs/PrismaORM/(4) Relationships-between-models.md

 <br> The value assigned to the "references" key points the primary key in the related model.
 The foreign key points to the primary key
 <br> When we set "onDelete" key to "Cascade", then it deletes the related records automatically.

-If we want to get the info of related models also, then in the in the "include" key, we set that model value to "true"
+If we want to get the info of related models also, then in the "include" key, we set that model value to "true"

 ```
 export const fetchUser = async (id: number): Promise<User | null> => {